sithukyaw007/LearnAI-KnowledgeMiningBootcamp/labs/lab-bot-business-documents.md

 ## Step 1 - Download and install the Bot Framework Emulator

 The Bot Framework Emulator helps you run your bots locally for testing and debugging purposes.
 Download the emulator by going to [this page](https://github.com/Microsoft/BotFramework-Emulator/releases) and downloading the most recent version of the emulator that has the tag "Latest Release" (select the ".exe" file, if you are using windows).
+We suggest release 4.1.0 or newer.
+Be careful, the page is not sorted by release number.
 > The instructions for the rest of the labs will assume you've downloaded the V4 Emulator (as opposed to the V3 Emulator).

 The emulator installs to `c:\Users\`_your-username_`\AppData\Local\botframework\app-`_version_`\botframework-emulator.exe` or to your Downloads folder, depending on browser.
 Run the install and open the emulator, you'll use it shortly.